 - 2. The Permit Holder will ensure dust is controlled on access roads and on the landfill, if necessary, by watering or other methods. - 3.
 There shall be no discharge of odour or dust from the landfill that in the opinion of a Regional Council Enforcement Officer is noxious, dangerous, offensive, or objectionable beyond the property boundary.
 The Permit Holder will also ensure that: - a.
 On-site and off-site Health and Safety Effects of landfill gas being emitted by the old landfill should be quantified by sampling groundwater monitoring wells for evidence of landfill gas when groundwater samples are taken from the wells.
 As a minimum, the gases tested for are to include methane, carbon dioxide and oxygen; and - b.
 Any building constructed on the landfill site is adequately ventilated. - c.
-From the commencement date of the decision of the 2015 review of conditions, the Consent Holder must place daily cover over the entire operational fill area by the end of each operating day.
-Daily cover may be 150mm of soil or clay generated on site or imported, but may also be one of a number of non-soil alternative daily cover options of an appropriate thickness where it can be demonstrated that they achieve a comparable level of control with respect to odour discharges, vermin, birds and litter.
-Raw sand cannot be used as daily cover. - d.
+From the commencement date of the decision of the 2015 review of conditions, the Consent Holder must place daily cover over the entire operational fill area to a depth of at least 150 millimetres by the end of each operating day.
+Daily cover material may comprise of sand, soil or mulched woody material and should be applied to ensure effective odour control. - d.
 From the commencement date of the decision of the 2015 review of conditions, the Consent Holder must ensure that intermediate cover is placed over daily cover to close-off a fill area that will not receive additional lifts of waste or final cover for more than three months.
 The combined depth of cover, including daily cover, over the waste shall be a minimum of 300 millimetres.
 Raw sand can not be used as intermediate cover.
 Intermediate cover shall be stabilised within 20 working days of completion. - e.
 The Consent Holder must carry out monthly surface emission testing for all areas of the landfill with final or intermediate cover, and the bio-filter bed.
-The monitoring of surface emissions shall be undertaken utilising emission testing methods that have been given prior written certification as to their appropriateness by the Manawatu-Wanganui Regional Council's Regulatory Manager.
-The monitoring of surface emissions shall be undertaken following 72 hours with no rain and on any day where the average wind speed is less than 15 kilometres per hour.
+The monitoring of surface emissions shall be undertaken utilizing emission testing methods that have been given prior written certification as to their appropriateness by the Manawatu-Wanganui Regional Council's Regulatory Manager.
+The monitoring of surface emissions shall not be undertaken during or immediately after heavy rainfall or during strong wind speed conditions, and the meteorological conditions at the time of the monitoring shall be provided in the monitoring report.